thestormforge/examples/hpa/stormforger/README.md

 Run:
 `kustomize build application | kubectl apply -f -`

-Once the ip address for the ingress is available you can test the website by accessing the IP address in a web browser or using curl.
+Once the IP address for the ingress is available you can test the website by accessing the IP address in a web browser or using curl.
+Write

 Once the external IP address for the voting-service is ready insert it in the `sf-experiment/experiment.yaml` as the value for the `TARGET` env variable.